scot00671234/lynxier-ai-automation/replit.md

 ## Overview

-Lynxier is a modern full-stack web application that allows users to create and execute AI-powered automation workflows.
-The system is designed as a workflow builder where users can create custom automation pipelines using various step types including file uploads, text inputs, AI processing, email sending, and conditional logic.
+Lynxier is a modern full-stack web application that allows users to create and execute AI-powered automation workflows through a visual drag-and-drop interface.
+The system features a node-based workflow builder similar to n8n, where users can visually connect workflow steps using ReactFlow components to create custom automation pipelines including file uploads, text inputs, AI processing, email sending, and conditional logic.

 ## User Preferences